Botanical Classification

 Culinary Uses

-Redbor kale’s vibrant color and hearty texture make it a versatile ingredient in both culinary and decorative applications.
-Raw, its leaves are massaged for salads, pairing well with citrus dressings, nuts, or cheeses to balance its slight bitterness.
+Redbor kale’s vibrant color and hearty texture make it a versatile ingredient in American cuisine.
+Raw, its leaves are massaged for salads, pairing well with citrus dressings, nuts, or cheeses to balance its slight bitterness, adding visual appeal to plates.
 It’s used in smoothies for a nutrient boost, retaining its vivid hue.

 Cooked, Redbor excels in soups, stews, or sautéed dishes with garlic and olive oil, holding its structure well.
 It’s also baked into kale chips for a colorful, crispy snack.
-Young stems are edible, while mature ones can flavor broths, offering zero-waste potential in diverse cuisines.
+Young stems are edible, while mature ones can flavor broths, offering zero-waste potential in dishes from casual to gourmet across the U.S.

 Nutritional Value